acenet-arc/cloud_from_a_to_z/_episodes/05-day1-create-a-first-virtual-machine.md

 **Instance Boot Source**: indicates from where your virtual machine will boot its operating system.
 There are several options to choose from, but for this example we will choose *Boot from image*.
 This choice indicates that we want to select a virtual disk image as our boot source.
 The combination of the flavor we chose above and the boot source we chose instructs OpenStack to create a new virtual disk of 20GB and copy the selected virtual disk image to it.
 This virtual disk will reside on the host machine's disk and contain the operating system files for the virtual machine.

-**Image Name:** forms the starting point for our virtual machine.
+**Image Name:** specifies an Image which forms the starting point for our virtual machine.
 Usually this means choosing an operating system for your virtual machine.
-For this example we will choose the `Unbuntu-16.04-Xenial-x64-2017-03` image.
-This an image containing the Ubuntu Linux operating system, version 16.04.
+But it could include additional software packages and configurations also.
+We will choose the `Unbuntu-16.04-Xenial-x64-2017-03` image which contains the Ubuntu Linux operating system, version 16.04.

 **Key Pair:** The final piece of information we need to provide before creating a VM is the public key we created in the previous episode to allow you to connect to the VM you create.
-To do this select the *Access & Security* tab.
-Then you can add a public key to your OpenStack account by clicking the "+"  next to the *Select a key pair* drop down box.
+Select the *Access & Security* tab, then you can add a public key to your OpenStack account by clicking the "+"  next to the *Select a key pair* drop down box.
 Then copy and paste in your public key into the text field.
 You can copy your public key text by going to your terminal where you created your key pair in the last episode and running the command

 ~~~
 $ cat .ssh/id_rsa.pub